oracle/rewrite-recipes/README.md

 # OpenRewrite Recipes

-This project implements [OpenRewrite](https://docs.openrewrite.org) recipes on Oracle products.
+This project implements [OpenRewrite](https://docs.openrewrite.org) recipes for Oracle products.

 Each folder of this project contains a group recipe that can contain multiple composite recipes.
 Each composite recipe is a set of recipes that you can use to migrate to a specific version of a product.